illinois-stat528/stat528sp24/setup.md

 ### Git and GitHub setup

+See [Chapter 11](https://happygitwithr.com/push-pull-github) in Happy Git and GitHub for the useR for  details on the push-pull GitHub workflow that we will use to distribute resources in this class.
+Chapter 11 references to Appendix A for shell commands that may help you in your quest to clone my  **stat528sp24** repo in the desired place.

 1. **Setup your individual repo and join my illinois-stat528 GitHub organization.**

 2. **Clone your personal course repo onto your computer.** Your personal repo will be created automatically by the CS repo creator tool affiliated with my course's Illinois-stat528 GitHub organization.
 Cloning the repo connects your GitHub repo to your local computer as a directory (with the same name as the repo).
 Make sure that you know which directory that you clone your repo in!
 I highly recommend creating a **stat528** directory on your Desktop and then cloning your repo in this directory.